gsauce7/web-module-challenge-scope-and-closure/README.md

 [x] Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
 Lexical scoping describes how the JavaScript engine uses the location of the variable in the code to determine where that variable is available.
 A closure is a combination of a function and its ability to remember variables in the outer scope.
+If a function has everything in needs to run from within the function and if necesssary, in the lexical scope, it is a closure.

 2. Study the following code, then answer the questions below.